mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/main-screen/kotlin.md

 ## Retrieve views references

 You will control the view using code, so references to the views have to be stored in the `MainActivity` class.
-Add these properties at the top of the `ManActivity` class:
+Add these properties at the top of the `MainActivity` class:

 ```kotlin
 private lateinit var connectionStatusTextView: TextView